The Enduring Legacy of Celtic Stone Monuments

 Notable Sites Showcasing the Warrior Connection

 Several specific sites powerfully illustrate the intersection of stone monuments and warrior commemoration.
+These locations provide the most vivid evidence of how the Celts used stone to immortalize their martial elite.

 • The Warrior of Hirschlanden (Baden-Württemberg, Germany): Dated to the 6th century BCE, this sandstone statue shows a bare-headed warrior wearing a large torc and a curved dagger, with a long sword at his belt.
-He wears a belt and a pointed hat like those found in contemporary Etruscan art.
+He wears a belt and a pointed hat similar to those found in contemporary Etruscan art.
 The statue stood atop a burial mound, marking the grave of a high-status warrior.
-It is one of the earliest known life-size stone representations of a Celtic warrior.
+It is one of the earliest known life-size stone representations of a Celtic warrior and establishes a tradition that would continue for centuries.

 • The Entremont Oppidum (Aix-en-Provence, France): Another Celto-Ligurian sanctuary, Entremont yielded numerous sculpted fragments: heads, body parts, warriors on horseback, and a famous relief of a mounted warrior with a severed head hanging from his horse's neck.
 The stones were arranged in a portico and cella, forming a gallery of terror and triumph that glorified the warrior elite of this Salyian tribe.